Jiawei-Wu/Uber-System-Design-/README.md

 # uber_demo

-Set up MongoDB, RabbitMQ configuration of Docker under Linux System.
+Environment with MongoDB, RabbitMQ configuration of Docker under Linux System.

 Used Spring Boot, Data REST and Spring Cloud for vehicle deployment on distributed Tomcats.